MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/enable-modern-authentication.md

 To enable modern authentication for any Windows devices that have Office 2013 installed, you need to set specific registry keys.

 > [!NOTE]
-> You must have certain software version.
-For more information, please check [Plan for multi-factor authentication for Office 365 Deployments - Software requirements](https://docs.microsoft.com/office365/admin/security-and-compliance/multi-factor-authentication-plan#software-requirements).
+> For more information about requirements, see [Plan for multi-factor authentication for Office 365 Deployments - Software requirements](https://docs.microsoft.com/office365/admin/security-and-compliance/multi-factor-authentication-plan#software-requirements).

 ## Enable modern authentication for Office 2013 clients